mccordgh/plot_twist_mobile/PLOT.md

 Similar to feed the world, but instead of peasants, you're feeding your pets their appropriate foodstuffs.
 Possible issue: leading people to believe certain pets can safely eat many different kinds of foods (ex: a dog eating chocolate).
 Could be very un-educational

+### Retired Scientist
+Used to be a weapons manufacturer/powerful Wizard.
+After retirement, you took the path of peace and decided to took up farming.
+A nearby siege has left the army famished.
+The soldiers are hungry and decide to turn to your farm for sustenance.
+You must quell the invaders by feeding (or killing) them.
+Once they are fed, they retreat back to camp.

 ## Mechanics
 Similar map style to Plants vs. Zombies, but mechanically and flavor-fully very different.